 Take full advantage of the resources at your school’s career and professional development office.
 The folks who work there are dedicated to helping you find a job, and they’ve built well-established relationships and networks that can help connect you to potential employers.
-Don’t just search the job boards — make an appointment to speak with a career counselor; have them review your resume and cover letter; seek their advice when you run into challenges.
-They are there to help.
+Don’t just search the job boards — make an appointment to speak with a career counselor, if you can; have them review your resume and cover letter; seek their advice when you run into challenges.
+They’re there to help.

-You want to demonstrate polished professionalism whenever you can.
-Especially when competition for jobs is so tough, it’s worth the extra time it takes to avoid grammar mistakes and typos, use (and get names right) every time, speak and write clearly and with compelling language, choose a professional photo for LinkedIn — make sure everything is zipped up, top to bottom.
+Even if you’re applying for jobs in an industry with an informal feel, you still want to come across polished and professional whenever you can.
+Especially when competition for jobs is so tough, it’s worth the extra time it takes to avoid grammar mistakes and typos, use names (and get them right) every time, and speak and write clearly and with compelling language.
+I also recommend choosing a professional photo for LinkedIn — get everything zipped up, top to bottom.

 Be ready to negotiate future job offers